Advising Services Center

 Throughout your college experience it is not uncommon to have questions about scheduling, planning for the future, choosing a major and more.

-The University Advising Services Center provides comprehensive academic advising for students and faculty.
+The University Advising Services Center provides comprehensive academic advising for students.
+The center also provides training for faculty.
 This office serves as the primary source for all undecided and liberal studies advisement.
 This office also provides drop in advisement to all university students.
 UASC also serves as a resource for all faculty for professional development and answers to advising questions.

 Learn more by stopping by 435 Becht Hall.